epicblockchain/epic-miner/README.md

 Download the miner image from the releases section on the sidebar to the right or from [here](https://github.com/epicblockchain/epic-miner/releases/).
 The default password for the miner is "letmein".
 Please allow this miner to run on public and private networks if asked so that the software can identify miners on your network.

-## Flashing a microSD card with ePIC image
+## Flashing a microSD card with ePIC image (SD Card comes preflashed now)

-Please note that the SD card included with the miner does not come pre-flashed.
-You must flash an image onto it using the instructions below for the miner to operate properly.
+Should you need to flash the SD card with an image, follow the instructions below for the miner to operate properly.

 1. Download [balenaEtcher](https://www.balena.io/etcher/) for your machine.
 2. Download compressed image (ePIC-SC200-vX.X.X-xxxxxxxxxx.zip)